drsm79/Backbone-d3/README.md

 get into more sophisticated visualisations without having to fight with asynchronous JavaScript or a lot of wrapper code.

+Examples from the repo are also hosted on http://drsm79.github.com/Backbone-d3/ so you can see the library in action.

 ## PlotCollection
 Any backbone collection of any backbone model can be used by the plotting view.
 The collection containing them can have a caption variable set which will be